Prompting in Practice: Investigating Software Practitioners' Use of Generative AI Tools: Results

 \subsubsection{GenAI Use for SE Tasks and Proficiency}

 \Cref{table:skill-vs-tasks} shows that the vast majority of respondents (91.7\%) regularly use GenAI for code generation.
-Although this is somewhat expected, we found that debugging (47.2\%) and code documentation (44.4\%) emerged as next most common tasks.
+Although this might be expected, we found that debugging (47.2\%) and code documentation (44.4\%) emerged as the next most common tasks.
 The remaining tasks, testing (38.9\%, refactoring (31.9\%), and code review (31.9\%) were less frequently reported.
-Overall, 89\% of the respondents reported using GenAI for four or fewer tasks, with two (30.6\%) or three (23.6\%) tasks being most common, suggesting a relatively focused use of GenAI.
+In general, 89\% of the respondents reported using GenAI for four or fewer tasks, with two (30.6\%) or three (23.6\%) tasks being most common, suggesting a relatively focused use of GenAI.

 When analyzing the 5-Likert point responses of self-reported \textit{proficiency} in using GenAI, we found that the majority of participants (57 of 72) considered themselves proficient or very/maximally proficient (see \Cref{table:skill-vs-tasks}).
-(Since a single veteran developer rated themselves as having ``minimum proficiency'', we exclude this data point from future comparisons across proficiency levels.)
+(Since a single veteran practitioner rated themselves as having ``minimum proficiency'', we exclude this data point from future comparisons across proficiency levels.)

-We also observed that proficiency correlates with the number of SE tasks for which participants use GenAI.(Spearman's $\rho$ = 0.325).
+We also observed that proficiency correlates with the number of SE tasks for which participants use GenAI (Spearman's $\rho$ = 0.325).
 Among those who reported using GenAI for four or more SE tasks, most (18 of 22, 82\%) identified as very or maximally proficient.
 By contrast, single-task users reported being somewhat proficient or proficient (7 of 11, 64\%).
 These results suggest that task breadth and GenAI proficiency may mutually reinforce one another.

-When examining proficiency by software development experience, we found that junior and intermediate developers considered themselves more proficient in using GenAI that seniors and veterans.
+When examining proficiency by software development experience, we found that junior and intermediate practitioners considered themselves more proficient in using GenAI that seniors and veterans.
 Specifically, 22 of 24 juniors and 19 of 22 intermediates reported being proficient or very/maximally proficient, compared to only 12 of 19 seniors and 4 of 7 veterans.

 \finding{A moderate correlation between perceived GenAI \textit{proficiency} and GenAI \textit{use} across six SE tasks suggests that that greater proficiency is associated with broader usage, and vice versa.
-Junior and intermediate developers tend to rate themselves as more proficient in using GenAI compared to senior and veteran developers.}
+Junior and intermediate practitioners tend to rate themselves as more proficient in using GenAI compared to senior and veteran practitioners.}

 \looseness=-1